 Courses and program requirements are reviewed periodically by the University Curriculum Committee, Academic Affairs Council and the Provost.
 Please note that not all courses are offered every semester.
-When known, the semester offered pattern is listed with the course description below.
-Students should always consult with their academic advisor and/or department chair when planning for registration and reviewing their academic program requirements as they progress towards graduation.
+Students should always consult with their academic advisor and/or department chair when planning for registration and reviewing their academic program requirements using their online Academic Plan as they progress towards graduation.